ielis/ddgen/README.md

 # ddgen
-Library of Python utilities that I needed so many times
+Library of Python utilities that I needed so many times in the past